Evaluating Visual Odometry Methods for Autonomous Driving in Rain: EVALUATED VISUAL ODOMETRY ALGORITHMS

 \subsection{ORB-SLAM3}

-ORB-SLAM3 is an classical, indirect VSLAM method that uses sparse features and supports both monocular and stereo setup.
+ORB-SLAM3 is a classical, indirect VSLAM algorithm that uses sparse features and supports both monocular and stereo setup.
 It uses ORB features \cite{rublee_orb_2011} which are fast to detect and resistant to noise.
 ORB-SLAM3 was tested on the EuRoC \cite{burri_euroc_2016} dataset.
 It outperformed DSO and SVO on average for the monocular camera setup while outperforming SVO for the stereo setup.
 Its feature extraction and matching strategy is described in \cite{mur-artal_orb-slam_2015} where features are extracted for every frame while in contrast, DSO and SVO only extract features in the keyframes.

 ORB-SLAM3 also aims to split the features found evenly across the image where the image is divided into a grid to search for corner features.
 A threshold is also employed to find the best features within each cell.
 This threshold is reduced if insufficient features are found.
-Such a design ensures that sufficient features are found even for images with poor quality however while sacrificing the quality of the features.
+Such a design ensures that sufficient features are found even for images with poor quality at the cost of identifying lower quality features.

-Outliers are detected by using an orientation consistency test and also the RANSAC procedure when computing the homography and fundamental matrix.
+Outliers are detected by using an orientation consistency test and also the RANSAC procedure was used when computing the homography and fundamental matrix.
 Tracking also stops when insufficient correspondences are found.
 Thus, when the image suffers from large amounts of distortions under rain conditions, the algorithm will stop localizing and perform relocalization.